Close Menu

 Facebook Twitter LinkedIn Email Bluesky Reddit WhatsApp Threads Copy Link

-The UAE traffic law has just been rewritten, and the message is clear: reckless driving now carries consequences far beyond fines.
+The UAE traffic law sends a clear message: reckless driving carries consequences far beyond fines.
 The new Federal Traffic Law introduces licence suspensions of up to three years, jail terms, and minimum fines of Dh10,000 for serious traffic offences.
 It’s a bold step in the country’s ongoing drive to make UAE roads among the safest in the world.

 A Zero-Tolerance Approach to Dangerous Driving